DeepakBookdown/stat120_bookdown/_book/Class_Activity_3.md

 <details>
 <summary><red>Click for answer</red></summary>
 *Answer:*  The variables in this study can be classified as follows:
-Categorical: Treatment Group (Dolphin and Control)
+Categorical: Treatment Group (Dolphin and Control),
-Quantitative: Age, Level of Depression (Beginning and End of Study)
+Quantitative: Age, Depression Score (Beginning and End of Study)
 </details>
 <br>